-The X40626 combines four popular functions, Power-on Reset Control, Watchdog Timer, Dual Supply Voltage Supervision, and Serial EEPROM Memory in one package.
+The X4283, X4285 combines four popular functions, Power-on Reset Control, Watchdog Timer, Supply Voltage Supervision, and Block Lock protect serial EEPROM memory in one package.
 This combination lowers system cost, reduces board space requirements, and increases reliability.

-Applying power to the device activates the power-on reset circuit which holds RESET active for a period of time.
+Applying power to the device activates the power-on reset circuit which holds RESET/RESET active for a period of time.
 This allows the power supply and oscillator to stabilize before the processor can execute code.

 The Watchdog Timer provides an independent protection mechanism for microcontrollers.
-When the microcontroller fails to restart a timer within a selectable timeout interval, the device activates the RESET signal.
+When the microcontroller fails to restart a timer within a selectable time out interval, the device activates the RESET/RESET signal.
 The user selects the interval from three preset values.
 Once selected, the interval does not change, even after cycling the power.